How To Measure Vertical Jump (With Or Without Equipment)

 Homemade Vertical Jump Testers

-One of the most popular options is to go for a DIY vertical jump measurement tool.
+One of the most popular options is to go for a DIY vertical jump measurement tool, which can provide support for athletes seeking a low-cost way to track their improvement.

 It’s possible to create a makeshift vertec out of some pretty basic equipment you can find at any hardware store.